Scandinavia Design

 Français

-“From the perspective of design, the VL38 family is related to the chandeliers Vilhelm Lauritzen created for Radiohuset.
-It is an extremely simple, function and elegant series of lights, and the combination of white and brass is both beautiful and timeless.
-The shape of the lamp head directs the light downwards, so it always provides pleasant, non-dazzling illumination.
+"From a design point of view, the VL38 family is similar to the chandeliers created by Vilhelm Lauritzen for Radiohuset.
+The design is simple, functional and elegant.
+The combination of white and brass is both beautiful and timeless.
+The lampshade is designed to diffuse light downwards to provide comfortable, glare-free lighting.

 Material die cast aluminium – brushed brass.